It isn’t easy to ask for a bed.

 THE MISSION’S PROGRAM

 It’s after 6 a.m. in mid-November and it’s crisp outside.
 The men make their beds and walk heavily across the street.
-Breakfast in the crowded dining room is oatmeal.
+Breakfast in the crowded dining hall is oatmeal.
 Ladling it out of a dented vessel is the mission’s breakfast and lunch cook, Dan, weary and friendly.

 Dan entered the Navy after high school and served for four years.
 The Coquille native worked the next two decades in the San Diego shipyards before a pink slip forced a relocation to Sutherlin, where he worked at the Bayliner plant.
 When that closed, he took a job at a Washington resort, which shut within a year.